Implementation of Measurement Reduction for the Variational Quantum Eigensolver: Circuit analysis

-Each Toffoli gate can be decomposed into 9 single qubit gates and 6 CNOT gates \cite{nam2018automated}, therefore the reduced gate count requires $\mathcal{O} \big( 27(2^{N_{c}-1})-45 \big)$ single qubit gates and $\mathcal{O} \big( 5(2^{N_{c}+1})-31 \big)$ CNOT gates.
-These counts do not include any gate that acts on the system register, as different approaches are possible.
+When $U_{LCU}$ is encoded using a Gray code and all $2^{N_{c}}$ control states are used there will be $3(2^{N_{c}-1})-5$ Toffoli gates and $2^{N_{c}-1}-1 $ additional CNOT gates.
+Each Toffoli gate can be decomposed into 9 single qubit gates and 6 CNOT gates \cite{nam2018automated}, therefore the reduced gate count requires $27(2^{N_{c}-1})-45$ single qubit gates and $19(2^{N_{c}-1})-31$ CNOT gates.

+So far these counts do not include any gate that acts on the system register, as different approaches are possible.
 In the next two Sections we analyse two different possibilities - a cascade and direct approach.
+We consider each case with a Gray encoding of the control unitaries.